a-mironov/finitefield-polys/README.md

 ## General
 - Name validation: forbid the use of certain names for polynomial creation
 ## Data management
-- File I/O: Save current workspace to a file, load polynomials in from a file (overwriting and additive)
+- File I/O: Additive loading
 - For multi-output commands, allow the use of `_` in lieu of an output name to discard some outputs
 - Impose restrictions on what strings can be used as polynomial names
 ## Arithmetic